Evan Hunter: Personal life

-He had three sons: Richard Hunter, an author, speaker, advisor to chief information officers on business value and risk issues, and harmonica player; Mark Hunter, an academic, educator, investigative reporter, and author; and Ted Hunter, a painter, who died in 2006.
+He had three sons: Richard Hunter, an author, speaker, retired advisor to chief information officers on business value and risk issues, and harmonica player; Mark Hunter, an academic, educator, investigative reporter, and author; and Ted Hunter, a painter, who died in 2006.

 Death

-A heavy smoker for many decades, Hunter had three heart attacks over a number of years (his first in 1987) and needed a heart operation.
+A heavy smoker for many decades, Hunter had three heart attacks over a number of years (his first in 1987) and needed heart surgery.
 A precancerous lesion was found on his larynx in 1992.
-This was removed, but the problem later returned, and Hunter died from laryngeal cancer in 2005, aged 78, in Weston, Connecticut.
+This was removed, but the cancer later returned.
+In 2005, Hunter died in Weston, Connecticut from laryngeal cancer.
+He was 78.